syncfusion-content/blazor-docs/blazor/common/how-to/render-blazor-server-app-in-ie.md

     N> This [polyfill](https://github.com/Daddoon/Blazor.Polyfill/releases/tag/3.0.8) is required to configure in Blazor server application for IE 11 support for .NET Core 3.1 app.

-3. Run the application in the IE 11 web browser and the Syncfusion Blazor Component is now rendered on IE 11.
+3. Run the application in the IE 11 web browser and the Syncfusion&reg; Blazor Component is now rendered on IE 11.

     ![Syncfusion component rendering on IE11](images/rendering-component-on-ie11.png)